snuggery/snuggery/packages/build-angular/README.md

   Whether to keep the devDependencies in package.json, defaults to false
   Type: `boolean`

+- `bundleDependencies`
+  Whether to bundle dependencies in the output, defaults to false
+  Type: `boolean`

 - `inlineStyleLanguage`
   Language for inline styles in components, defaults to `css`
   Type: `string`